Omnichannel fulfillment & unified commerce in retail - Axell Group EN

 • B2B and wholesale

-This improves flexibility and stock efficiency, but only when systems and processes are connected.
+This approach improves flexibility and inventory efficiency, provided that systems and processes within retail logistics are seamlessly connected.
+Without proper integration, omnichannel strategies create complexity rather than value.es are connected.
 Without integration, omnichannel creates complexity instead of value.

-Omnichannel fulfilment is not simply about shipping online orders.
-It is about orchestrating inventory, warehousing, transport, and returns across all channels in a coordinated way.
+Omnichannel fulfilment is a core component of professional retail logistics.
+It is not only about shipping online orders, but about coordinating inventory, warehousing, transport, and return flows across all channels.

 • Centralized and regional distribution centers